JamesMcNee/MigrationBuddy/README.md

 - `configuration` - Properties defining the control and candidate services.

 #### Endpoint Config
+**Note:** Values set at the endpoint level such as headers and substitutions will override those set in the global context.

 Each endpoint can optionally have the following properties:
 - `candidatePath`: An alternate path to use for the candidate service.
 This is useful if the endpoint has changed slightly between services i.e. `/api/v1/todos/{id}` -> `/api/v2/todos/{id}`.
 - `substitutions`: A JSON key value structure allowing for URL templating.
-Any matching instances of a variable in the path e.g. `{key}` will be replaced by a corresponding substitution value from the map. **Note:** Local substitutions will override those set in the global context.
+Any matching instances of a variable in the path e.g. `{key}` will be replaced by a corresponding substitution value from the map.
+- `headers`: A JSON key value structure allowing for headers to be provided at the endpoint level.
 - `options`:
   - `diff`:
     - `sortArrays`: Boolean value indicating if arrays should be sorted (recursively) when performing the diff.
     - `ignoreKeys`: String array of keys to be ignored when performing the diff.

+#### Example configuration
 ```json
 {
   "endpoints": {